Summary:

 However, critics point out that:

-- Why did Islamists' choose this Date?: Islamists are compelled to choose this date of 622 CE because it is the only battle that falls within the 9-year limit (from the Roman defeat in Jerusalem in 614 CE) mentioned in their narrative.
+- Why did Islamists' choose this Date?: Islamists are compelled to choose this date of 622 CE because it is the only battle that falls within the 9-year limit (from the Byzantine defeat in Jerusalem in 614 CE) mentioned in their narrative.

 - Timing of the Victory: This claim is further undermined by the fact that this victory did not coincide with the Battle of Badr, which occurred two years later in 624 CE.
 According to the Quranic verses, Muslims were supposed to rejoice their victory on the same day, which was not the case here.